Canada's Encana plans share issue amid energy price slump

-CALGARY, Alberta Encana Corp (ECA.TO), Canada's largest natural gas producer, said on Wednesday it plans to raise up to C$1.44 billion ($1.16 billion) through a secondary share issue as the company looks to bolster a balance sheet weakened by low oil and natural gas prices.
+CALGARY, Alberta, March 4 Encana Corp, Canada's largest natural gas producer, said on Wednesday it plans to raise up to C$1.44 billion ($1.16 billion) through a secondary share issue as the company looks to bolster a balance sheet weakened by low oil and natural gas prices.

 Encana said it has agreed to sell 85.62 million shares, priced at C$14.60 each, to a group of underwriters led by RBC Capital Markets, Credit Suisse and the Bank of Nova Scotia, to raise C$1.25 billion.
 The bankers have the option to purchase a further 12.8 million shares if demand warrants.